-There is a clear role for the Design & Technology Association here in the way they marshal support for the subject from the commercial world.
-It has the very important role of ensuring that the messages coming from influential and well known figures in business and industry are not limited to economic arguments but include the other rationales, integrated into powerful and irresistible justifications for all young people to be educated in design & technology.
+There is a clear role for the Design & Technology Association here in the way it marshals support for the subject from the commercial world.
+It has the very important role of ensuring that the messages coming from influential and well-known figures in business and industry are not limited to economic arguments but include the other rationales, integrated into powerful and irresistible justifications for all young people to be educated in design & technology.
 This should not be thought of as the Association adopting a 1984 ‘thought police’ approach in censoring the views of business and industry but rather as an important opportunity to show the intellectual leadership the subject needs.

-Marshall support for a broader view of the purposes of school design & technology to include personal, social and cultural as well as economic aims.
+That the Design & Technology Association, along with key stakeholders in the d&t community, including those from the design and engineering industries, work together, including identifying the necessary funding, to marshal support for a broad view of the purposes of school design & technology to include personal, social and cultural as well as economic aims.

 Previous: Sound epistemology